Mining PDFs to obtain better text from Decisions

 container.y0 < 350), and that it is in line with the leftmost margin of the text (

 I also liked using a new feature in the latest 3.8 version of Python: the walrus operator!
 The code above might not work for you if you are on a different version.

 Given a choice, I would prefer using documents where the document’s structure is apparent (like web pages).
-However, depending on your sources, such an option may not be available.
+However, such an option may not be available depending on your sources.
 For complicated materials like court judgements, studying the structure of a PDF can pay dividends.
 Hopefully, some of the ideas in this post will get you thinking about how to exploit such information more effectively.